Skip to main content

 Frequently Asked Questions

-IDAHO FIRST BANK has a Bank Health Score of B (76/100).
+Idaho First Bank has a Bank Health Score of B (76/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 12.77%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-IDAHO FIRST BANK holds $667M in total assets and $588M in total deposits.
-It is located in MCCALL, IDAHO (FDIC Certificate #58095).
+Idaho First Bank holds $667M in total assets and $588M in total deposits.
+It is headquartered in Mccall, Idaho (FDIC Certificate #58095).

-IDAHO FIRST BANK has a Tier 1 capital ratio of 12.77%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.30%, and the return on assets is 1.29%.
+Idaho First Bank has a Tier 1 capital ratio of 12.77%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.30%, and the return on assets is 1.29%.

 Yes.
-IDAHO FIRST BANK is FDIC-insured (Certificate #58095).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Idaho First Bank is FDIC-insured (Certificate #58095).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: